-For 2020, you can find a large number of microstock websites on the Internet.
+For 2020, you can find numerous microstock websites on the Internet.
 In fact, basic, large marketplaces have several that can provide more than 1 million files, whether it’s vector pictures, video footage or 3D animation.
 I think you all know what sites we are talking about.
 My company has gone from 0 to 10,000 files in our library, with a variety of content and formats, at every stage of our development we have faced all sorts of challenges, difficulties and problems, from fraud and piracy to violation of licensed agreements, theft of ideas and dumping of prices.
 Today we will talk about one of them, namely why your content should not be sold on the microstock websites for 1 dollar or 33 cents.
-I will say right away that we started our way on microstocks after we first launched our content shop and we have something to compare.
+I will say right away that we started our way on microstocks after we first launched our content shop, and we have something to compare.

 Don’t sell cheaply.
 Appreciate the time.